Courses for Solicitors & Professionals

 In order to obtain either of these qualifications, you are required to pass a compulsory advocacy assessment, for civil or criminal proceedings as the case may be.
 If you wish to obtain both qualifications, you must pass both assessments.
 The City Law School is authorised by the SRA to provide these assessments.
 We also offer training in preparation for the assessments.

-This brand new two-day course has been designed by The City Law School in conjunction with The Law Society and is designed to prepare delegates with the knowledge and skills to apply for formal assessment to gain access to the panel of accredited practitioners.
+This two-day course has been designed by The City Law School in conjunction with The Law Society

 The City Law School has partnered with QLTS Advantage to provide an online training course to prepare lawyers for the Qualified Lawyers Transfer Scheme (QLTS) assessments administered by Kaplan UK.